The pain is building and so is your anxiety... you need migraine relief NOW. What do you reach for? Most likely... what

 Having a migraine headache might make you feel like your head will explode, and in many cases regular headache pills will NOT help.
-Please read migraine vs headache.
+Please see your doctor immediately to discuss your options.
 You must find over-the-counter meds specific to migraine like Excedrin migraine, or ibuprofen with caffeine for them to be effective.

 A natural approach to finding quick migraine relief is to have one or two short black coffees if you are not a regular coffee drinker.
 I used this for two years before I got addicted to caffeine (oops!).
 In some cases, the migraine may disappear completely, if you catch it early enough.
 But at the very least, the pain should lessen.

 This is another important reason for keeping a diary or journal.
 Knowing the symptoms of the early stages of a migraine will alert you as to when one is coming on, which will help you take action quicker.
 The quicker you can take a medication (that works) or eat nausea reducing food, the less severe and shorter your migraine headache will be.